visibou/darkthemecheatengine/README.md

 # Why is this useful?

-Cheat Engine has a bright white that hurts your eyes as a main color.
+Cheat Engine has a bright white that hurts your eyes as it's main color.
 It's not a huge problem, but this Dark Theme CE fixes that problem.

 # Where can I download it?